unexpectedpanda/mobydump/README.md

 ```
   -d "<DELIMITER>", --delimiter "<DELIMITER>"
-                        The single character delimiter to use in the output file.
+                        The single character delimiter to use in the output files.
                         Accepts single-byte characters only.
 When not specified,
                         defaults to tab.
-Ignored if type is set to JSON.
+Ignored if filetype is set to JSON.

   -f <FILE_TYPE_ID>, --filetype <FILE_TYPE_ID>
                         The file type to output to.
 When not specified, defaults to 1.